cs320-wisc/f21/p1/README.md

 ### Q17: what are the keys in `years`?

-Answer with a sorted set.
+Answer with a sorted list.

 ### Q18: how many households did Wisconsin have in 2018?